mliezun/caddy-snake/README.md

 sudo apt-get install -y python3-dev
 ```

-To install in MacOS do:
+To install in macOS do:

 ```bash
 brew install python@3